threefoldtech/info_grid/src/faq/faq.md

 ### Is Wifi supported?
 Can I farm via Wifi instead of an Ethernet cable?

 No. Wifi is not supported by Zero-OS due to a number of issues, like reliability, performance, configuration requirements and driver support.
 It's all about Ethernet cables here.

 ***

-### Is there any way to run Zero-OS without DHCP?

-You can set up a node through static routing at the router without DHCP by assigning the MAC address of the NIC to a IP address within your private subnet.
-This will give a static IP address to your 3node.

-***